AbhishekS-NN/dnsmasq-helm/README.md

-Helm chart for hosting dnsmasq on a Kubernetes cluster.
+The repository (https://github.com/AbhishekS-NN/dnsmasq-helm), provides helm chart for hosting dnsmasq on a Kubernetes cluster.

 The docker image for dnsmasq will be present in dockerhub(abhiss/dnsmasq:<tag>).